About CLAPA

 We use personal information held about you in the following ways:

-• We do not currently (and have no plans to) use paid telephone, street or door-to-door fundraising services.
-We will only ever contact you by post or email to ask for a donation, and you may unsubscribe or change your preferences at any time by contacting us.
+- We do not currently (and have no plans to) use paid telephone, street or door-to-door fundraising services.
+CLAPA staff may contact you by post, email or occasionally telephone for fundraising purposes; this will be in line with your contact preferences, and you can change these at any time.

 How we Protect Your Data